 Film run-time: 7 minutes | Starring Aaron Abrams, Anna Hopkins, Mia Kirshner

-Written and Directed by Mark Slutsky, Photography by Brendan Steacy, Edited by Matthew Hannam
+Written and Directed by Mark Slutsky, Cinematography by Brendan Steacy, Edited by Matthew Hannam

 “Never Happened“, a 2015 short film by Mark Slutsky, is a speculation of a near-future where technology intersects with biology to the extent that it alters the essential nature of human beings.
 With the advent of such distortive possibilities, does a conventional morality still exist, or will a new social standard come to define the world?
 Grady, a married man, goes on a business trip with a colleague, Laura; when he returns, he recounts an excursion that differs from reality.